zowe/docs-site/docs/user-guide/ze-profiles.md

 1. Right-click on your profile.
 2. Select the **Add**, **Update**, or **Delete Profile** options to edit the zowe config file in place.

-   **Tip:** Use the Intellisense prompts if you need assistance with filling parameters in the .json file.
+   **Tip:** Use the Intellisense prompts if you need assistance with filling parameters in the file.

+3. Save the config file.

-3. Refresh the view by clicking the refresh icon in the Data Sets, USS, or Jobs view.
+4. Refresh the view by clicking the refresh icon in the Data Sets, USS, or Jobs view.

    Alternatively, press F1 to open the command palette, type and execute the **Zowe Explorer: Refresh Zowe Explorer** option.